japa/japa.dev/content/runner/plugins/expect.md

 ```
 :::

 Once done.
-You can access the `expect` property on the [Test context](../test-context.md) as follows.
+You can access the `expect` property from the [Test context](../test-context.md) as follows.

 ```ts
 test('add two numbers', ({ expect }) => {